kscalelabs/xax/README.md

 - **Integrated Loss Scaling**: Prevent gradient underflow with static or dynamic loss scaling
 - **Seamless Integration**: Works with existing XAX training pipeline with minimal code changes
 - **Platform Awareness**: Automatically selects the optimal half-precision format for your hardware (float16 for GPU, bfloat16 for TPU)
-- **Comprehensive Documentation**: Detailed docs and examples to get you started
+- **Visualization & Benchmarking**: Includes tools to measure and visualize performance benefits

 ## Getting Started